GoogleCloudPlatform/community/tutorials/developing-services-with-k8s.md

 ### Behind the scenes

 What's going on behind the scenes?
 Your incoming request goes to the load balancer.
 The load balancer, as mentioned above, looks for the Telepresence proxy based on the `app:guestbook` and `tier:frontend` labels.
-The proxy, which is running in the cloud Kubernetes environment, then sends those requests to the local Telepresence client, which passes the request to the PHP application.
+The proxy, which is running in the Google Kubernetes Engine environment, then sends those requests to the local Telepresence client, which passes the request to the PHP application.

 ## Additional resources